brigadecore/brigade/docs/topics/github.md

 ## Configuring

-To add an Brigade project to GitHub:
+To add a Brigade project to GitHub:

 1. Go to "Settings"
 2. Click "Webhooks"